kamperh/suzerospeech2019/evaluation/readme.md

 ABX evaluation of features
 ==========================

-The idea is to have a set of feature in a .npz file, say `features_for_eval.npz`, which is in Herman's feature dictionary format (hknzp-format).
+The idea is to have a set of features in an .npz file, say `features_for_eval.npz`, which is in Herman's feature dictionary format (hknzp-format).
 This `features_for_eval.npz` is the argument to the `run_abx_eval_remotely.sh` script which will execute the evaluation pipeline (i.e. perform the ABX evaluation and bitrate calculation) and output the results.
 The ABX evaluation and bitrate calculation is already available in the baseline docker devkit.